Clinics

 -Connect with other climbers interested in trad climbing and nervous system regulation.

--Strongly recommend being comfortable top-roping on granite cracks.
+• Strongly recommend being comfortable top-roping on granite cracks 5.8 and up.

--Experience with leading sport and following trad is helpful but not required.
+• Experience leading is helpful but not required.

-“Just wanted to write to let you know that the clinic was a real game changer for me.
-Since taking the clinic I feel like I’ve broken through a plateau I’ve been stuck at for many years.”
+“The Climb Harder Clinic was a real game changer for me… I feel like I’ve broken through a plateau I’ve been stuck at for many years.”